When You Arrive

 New COVID-19 Guidelines to Better Protect You

-Whether we are experiencing a pandemic or not, we begin an open line of communication with you days before your surgery is scheduled - so you know what to bring and what to expect before, during and after surgery.
+We begin an open line of communication with you days before your surgery is scheduled so you know what to bring and what to expect before, during and after surgery.

 Our Step-By-Step Process

 First, we will conduct a clinical assessment in addition to lab testing to determine whether you have COVID-19.